dfilaretti/img2ascii_rust/README.md

                          ... .....oooooo@ooooo..oo
 ```

-Notice that there are default values for this parameters, so running something like
+Notice that in our implementation there are default values for this parameters, so running something like

 ```
 cargo run -- -i imgs/mario.jpg
 ```

-is usually enough.
+is usually good enough.
+Please use the `-h` option to see what's available.

 ## Details